sclorg/django-ex/README.md

     `python3.6 ./manage.py runserver 0.0.0.0:8000`

-8. Start the [Weasyprint server](https://hub.docker.com/r/aquavitae/weasyprint/) server on port 5005

-    1. Bind the IP address 10.200.10.1 to the lo0 interface on your Mac computer.
-Weasyprint has been configured to use this IP address to request CSS files from Django.
-        ```
-        sudo ifconfig lo0 alias 10.200.10.1/24
-        ```

-    1. Start docker
-        ```
-        docker run -d -p 5005:5001 aquavitae/weasyprint
-        ```

-9. Start up docker containers:
+8. Start up docker containers:

     `docker-compose up -d`

-10. Open your browser and go to http://127.0.0.1:8000, you will be greeted with the eDivorce homepage.
+9. Open your browser and go to http://127.0.0.1:8000, you will be greeted with the eDivorce homepage.
 In dev mode, you can log in with any username and the password 'divorce'.

 ### SCSS Compilation